21kerriganlj/21kerriganlj.github.io/content/portfolio/ASTE_475/index.md

   caption: ''
 ---

-This class focused on rocket propulsion.....
+This class focused on rocket propulsion.....(to be continued)